-Sydney Weeds Committees, formed in 2010, is a not for profit incorporated association of organisations, primarily local councils, working together to co-ordinate weed management across all land tenures in Sydney and the Blue Mountains.
-There are four regional sub-committees: North, South West, Central and West Blue Mountains, comprising of members from local councils and other land managers responsible for controlling weeds and working with the community.
-An elected Board comprised of the Chair and Deputy Chair of each sub-committee provides the executive of the Sydney Weeds Committees and promote the coordination of the four sub-committees to facilitate collaboration, resource and information sharing and efficiencies in weed management and education across the region.
+Sydney Weeds Committees, formed in 2010, is a not-for-profit incorporated association of organisations, primarily local councils, working together to coordinate weed management across all land tenures in the Greater Sydney region.
+It is made up of four subregional weed committees: North, South West, Central and West Blue Mountains, comprising of members from local councils and other land managers responsible for controlling weeds.
+An elected Board comprised of the Chair and Deputy Chair of each sub-regional committee provides the executive of the Sydney Weeds Committees promote the coordination of the four committees to facilitate collaboration, resource and information sharing and efficiencies in weed management and education across the region.

 Special thanks go to the many members who have supplied photographs.
 These include weeds officers and others who have worked with member agencies.
 Particular thanks go to Rob Gleeson, Adam Burrowes, Sue Stevens and Terry Inkson (of Great Lakes Council) whose photographs are used extensively in weed identification resources.
 Acknowledged also is the format of the ‘Garden Escapees booklet’, originally a publication by Great Lakes Council in association with the Mid North Coast Weeds Advisory Committee.
 We relied heavily on the format and content of that booklet for the Sydney version.